 I saw him do it in a video-recorded speech entitled, “The Seven Decisions.”
 As I recall, he closed his talk with what he called the seventh and most important decision by first getting down on one knee before sharing it with the audience.
 It had a tremendous impact on the audience and me.

 Highly skilled speakers regularly use many of these techniques.
 And they often use several of them at the same time when making important points.
-Andy Andrews not only got down on one knee, but he also lower his voice and inserted a silent pause before he shared the seventh decision.
+Andy Andrews not only got down on one knee but also lower his voice and inserted a silent pause before he shared the seventh decision.

 The only way to learn how to use these public speaking techniques is by watching skilled speakers and trying them yourself.
 It’s important to know that what works for one speaker may not work in the same way for you until you adjust the technique to fit your style.
 You may also find that some work well for you while others don’t.
 Just don’t let fear stop you from trying.
 Tip: Trying in the world of public speaking means doing it until you succeed, and then deciding if it’s for you. 😉